 - Documenting lessons learned

-All of the subjects in the outline can be emphasized or minimized based on the participants’ needs.
+All of the subjects in the outline will be emphasized or minimized based on the your specific needs.

 Instructor: Mary Slack is a management consultant in human resource and organization development.
 She specializes in the areas of project management, management development, quality improvement, leadership development and interpersonal skills.
 Mary has over 15 years of corporate experience in training, administration, course development and project management and holds a number of certifications including PMP.
 Mary is an adjunct faculty member at the University of St. Thomas, University of Minnesota, Hamline University, Minneapolis Community and Technical College, Anoka Ramsey Community College and St. Mary’s University.
 Mary holds a Bachelor of Science degree in Education from Iowa State University and a Master of Arts degree in Human Resource Development from Ottawa University.
 She has completed her coursework for a doctorate in Organization Development from the University of St. Thomas.